Home

 • Make a mental gift.
 Sending energy or a mental gift can also be uplifting.
 Silvia Hartmann explains the concept.

-• Got your own random acts of kindness ideas?
-Add your own or Read other visitors ideas.
+Got your own random acts of kindness story or idea?
+Add your own or Read other visitors stories.

 Got a Random Acts of Kindness Idea?